paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-003-general-powers-and-functions.md

   (B) The Secretary of Defense shall coordinate with the Secretary of Transportation and the Administrator of the Federal Aviation Administration before issuing any guidance or otherwise implementing this section if such guidance or implementation might affect aviation safety, civilian aviation and aerospace operations, aircraft airworthiness, or the use of airspace.

+  (C) If the Secretary of Transportation notifies the Secretary of Defense that the manner of implementation of this section by the Department of Defense would result in an adverse impact to civil aviation safety, the Secretary of Defense shall consult with the Secretary of Transportation to mitigate adverse impacts.

+(3) The Secretary of Defense shall ensure that the regulations prescribed or guidance issued under paragraph (1) require that, when taking an action described in subsection (b)(1), all due consideration is given to—

+  (A) mitigating impacts on privacy and civil liberties under the first and fourth amendments to the Constitution of the United States;

+  (B) mitigating damage to, or loss of, real and personal property;

+  (C) mitigating any risk of personal injury or death; and

+  (D) when practicable, obtaining the identification of, or issuing a warning to, the operator of an unmanned aircraft system or unmanned aircraft prior to taking action under subparagraphs (C) through (F) of subsection (b)(1), unless doing so would—

+    (i) endanger the safety of members of the armed forces or civilians;

+    (ii) create a flight risk or result in the destruction of evidence; or

+    (iii) seriously jeopardize an investigation, criminal proceeding, or legal proceeding pursuant to subsection (c).

 **(e) Privacy Protection.—** The regulations prescribed or guidance issued under subsection (d) shall ensure that—

-(1) the interception or acquisition of, or access to, communications to or from an unmanned aircraft system under this section is conducted in a manner consistent with the fourth amendment to the Constitution and applicable provisions of Federal law;
+(1) the interception, acquisition, maintenance, or use of, or access to, communications to or from an unmanned aircraft system under this section is conducted in a manner consistent with the first and fourth amendments to the Constitution and applicable provisions of Federal law;

-(2) communications to or from an unmanned aircraft system are intercepted, acquired, or accessed only to the extent necessary to support a function of the Department of Defense;
+(2) communications to or from an unmanned aircraft system are intercepted, acquired, or accessed only to the extent necessary to support an action described in subsection (b)(1);

-(3) records of such communications are not maintained for more than 180 days unless the Secretary of Defense determines that maintenance of such records—
+(3) records of such communications are maintained only for as long as necessary, and in no event maintained for more than 180 days unless the Secretary of Defense determines that maintenance of such records—

-  (A) is necessary to support one or more functions of the Department of Defense; or
+  (A) is necessary to investigate or prosecute a violation of law or to directly support an ongoing security operation; or

-  (B) is required for a longer period to support a civilian law enforcement agency or by any other applicable law or regulation; and
+  (B) is required under Federal law or for the purpose of any litigation; and

 (4) such communications are not disclosed outside the Department of Defense unless the disclosure—

-  (A) would fulfill a function of the Department of Defense;
+  (A) is necessary to support an ongoing action described in subsection (b)(1);

-  (B) would support a civilian law enforcement agency or the enforcement activities of a regulatory agency of the Federal Government in connection with a criminal or civil investigation of, or any regulatory action with regard to, an action described in subsection (b)(1); or
+  (B) would support a civilian law enforcement agency or the enforcement activities of a regulatory agency of the Federal Government in connection with a criminal or civil investigation of, or any regulatory action with regard to, an action described in subsection (b)(1);

+  (C) is necessary to support the counter-unmanned aircraft systems activities of another Federal agency with authority to mitigate the threat of unmanned aircraft systems or unmanned aircraft in mitigating such threats; or

-  (C) is otherwise required by law or regulation.
+  (D) is otherwise required by law or regulation.

+**(f) Claims.—** Claims for loss of property, injury, or death pursuant to actions under subsection (b) may be made consistent with chapter 171 of title 28, and chapter 163 of this title, as applicable.

-**(f) Budget.—** The Secretary of Defense shall submit to Congress, as a part of the defense budget materials for each fiscal year after fiscal year 2018, a consolidated funding display that identifies the funding source for the actions described in subsection (b)(1) within the Department of Defense.
+**(g) Budget.—** The Secretary of Defense shall submit to Congress, as a part of the defense budget materials for each fiscal year after fiscal year 2018, a consolidated funding display that identifies the funding source for the actions described in subsection (b)(1) within the Department of Defense.
 The funding display shall be in unclassified form, but may contain a classified annex.

-**(g) Semiannual Briefings.—**
+**(h) Semiannual Reports.—**

-(1) On a semiannual basis during the five-year period beginning March 1, 2018, the Secretary of Defense and the Secretary of Transportation, shall jointly provide a briefing to the appropriate congressional committees on the activities carried out pursuant to this section.
-Such briefings shall include—
+(1) On a semiannual basis during the five-year period beginning March 1, 2026, the Secretary of Defense shall submit to the appropriate congressional committees and publish on a publicly available website a report summarizing all detection and mitigation activities conducted under this section during the previous year to counter unmanned aircraft systems.

+(2) Each report under paragraph (1) shall include—

   (A) policies, programs, and procedures to mitigate or eliminate impacts of such activities to the National Airspace System;